-The Sub-fund has not committed to make any sustainable investments with an environmental objective aligned with the EU Taxonomy, hence 0%.
+The Sub-Fund has not committed to make any sustainable investments with an environmental objective aligned with the EU Taxonomy, hence 0%.

-Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy8?
+Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy7?

-To comply with the EU Taxonomy, the criteria for fossil gas include limitations on emissions and switching to renewable power or low-carbon fuels by the end of 2035.
+criteria for fossil gas include limitations on emissions and switching to renewable power or low-carbon fuels by the end of 2035.
 For nuclear energy, the criteria include comprehensive safety and waste management rules.